ARN1954/AQI_PREDICTION/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📫 Contact

 For any questions or suggestions, please open an issue in the repository.